Kosmokleaner/DirectXShaderCompilerWiki/Building-Sources.md

+# Getting Ready to Build

 Before you build, you will need to have some additional software installed.
+This section provides the most streamlined configuration, based on Visual Studio 2017 - other configurations are available.

 * [Git](http://git-scm.com/downloads).
-* [Visual Studio 2015](https://www.visualstudio.com/downloads).
-Update 3 is the supported version.
-This will install the Windows Development Kit as a side effect.
-We also need the common tools for visual C++ to get the atl headers (e.g. atlbase.h).
-In the install options, make sure the following options are checked:
-    * Windows 10 SDK (10.0.10240.0)
-    * Common Tools for Visual C++ 2015
-* [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).
-This is needed to build tests that reference the D3D12 runtime.
-* [Windows Driver Kit](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit).
-Or download and install the [Windows Driver Kit 8.1 Update 1](http://www.microsoft.com/en-us/download/details.aspx?id=42273), no need to download and install tests.
-This will target your common Windows Kits path, on a 64-bit machine this will likely be C:\Program Files (x86)\Windows Kits\8.1.
-WDK for Windows 10 should also work.
-This is currently needed to run TAEF tests and build with the TAEF framework.
-* [CMake](https://cmake.org/files/v3.4/cmake-3.4.3-win32-x86.exe).
-Version 3.4.3 is the supported version.
-You need not change your PATH variable during installation.
+* [Visual Studio 2017](https://www.visualstudio.com/downloads).
+Select the following workloads: Universal Windows Platform Development and Desktop Development with C++.
 * [Python](https://www.python.org/downloads/).
 Version 2.7.x is required, 3.x might work but it's not officially supported.
 You need not change your PATH variable during installation.

-To setup the build environment run the `utils\hct\hctstart.cmd` script passing the path to the source and build directories.
-For example:

-    git clone <DirectXShaderCompiler repo> C:\DirectXShaderCompiler
-    cd C:\DirectXShaderCompiler
-    utils\hct\hctstart.cmd C:\DirectXShaderCompiler C:\DirectXShaderCompiler.bin

-To create a shortcut to the build environment with the default build directory, double-click on the `utils\hct\hctshortcut.js` file.

-To build, open the HLSL Console and run this command.
+After cloning the project, you can set up a build environment shortcut by double-clicking the `utils\hct\hctshortcut.js` file.
+This will create a shortcut on your desktop with a default configuration.

+## Building

+Start by opening the HLSL console from the desktop shortcut or via `hctstart`.

+Tests are built using the TAEF framework.
+Unless you already have this, you should run the script at `utils\hct\hctgettaef.py` from your build environment before you start building to download and unzip them as an external dependency.
+You should only need to do this once.

+From an HLSL Console, run this command to build a solution and all projects.

     hctbuild

 You can also clean, build and run tests with this command.

     hctcheckin

+After you have built a solution, you can open it in Visual Studio by running `hctvs`.

+# Other Configurations

+## Using hctstart

+To specify build environment options, run the `utils\hct\hctstart.cmd` script passing the path to the source and build directories.
+For example, if you cloned with `git clone https://github.com/Microsoft/DirectXShaderCompiler.git C:\DirectXShaderCompiler`, you can run the following to have the output in `C:\DirectXShaderCompiler.bin`.

+    utils\hct\hctstart.cmd C:\DirectXShaderCompiler C:\DirectXShaderCompiler.bin

+## Using SDK and WDK installations

+Visual Studio 2017 and Visual Studio 2015 Update 3 both include the ability to install a supported Windows SDK.
+The [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) is needed to build tests that reference the D3D12 runtime.
+You may get this as part of installing/updating Visual Studio.

+You can install TAEF via the script at `utils\hct\hctgettaef.py` from your build environment.
+Alternatively, install the [Windows Driver Kit](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit).
+No need to download and install tests.
+This is used to build and run tests.

+## Using Visual Studio 2015

+The supported version of Visual Studio 2015 is Update 3.
+In the install options, make sure the following options are checked:

+ * Windows 10 SDK (version 14393)
+ * Common Tools for Visual C++ 2015

+Visual Studio 2017 provides CMake support, but you'll need to install version [3.4.3](https://cmake.org/files/v3.4/cmake-3.4.3-win32-x86.exe) or [3.7.2](https://cmake.org/files/v3.7/cmake-3.7.2-win32-x86.msi) if using Visual Studio 2015.
+You need not change your PATH variable during installation.
+3.7.2 is needed to build with Visual Studio 2017.

+## Using Ninja

+To build with Ninja, please make sure that you have `ninja` and `cl` in your `%PATH%`.
+`ninja` can be installed from [here](https://github.com/ninja-build/ninja/releases);
+`cl` should already be installed together with Visual Studio and can be exported to `%PATH%` via the `vcvars*.bat` script in Visual Studio's VC build directory.

+To configure cmake with Ninja generator,

+    hctbuild -s -ninja

+To build with Ninja, go to the binary directory and run `ninja` directly or

+    hctbuild -b -ninja

+If you use Ninja to build the project, please make sure to supply `-ninja` to `hcttest` for testing.